Business Rates and relief

 - Small business rate relief

-If you want to apply for small business rates relief, complete our application form. (docx, 20kb) If you are eligible for any of the above relief, contact us for further information and advice.
+If you want to apply for small business rates relief, complete our application form. (pdf, 228kb) If you are eligible for any of the above relief, contact us for further information and advice.
 Where an award is discretionary we will require an application from you supported by two years of trading accounts.